 Peace Corps Ghana welcomes candidates who are already conversant in American Sign Language.
 All Deaf Education Volunteers work at Schools for the Deaf in Ghana.
 Therefore, Volunteers learn Ghanaian Sign Language (GSL) during their Pre-Service Training, instead of another language.
-Candidates who have knowledge of American Sign Language (ASL) are especially desired, but ASL is not required prior to arrival in Ghana.
+Candidates who have knowledge of American Sign Language (ASL) are encouraged to apply, but ASL is not required prior to arrival in Ghana.

 There are over 70 languages spoken in Ghana, but English is the official language.
 Since you will be taught GSL during PST, it is important that applicants are aware they will need to take initiative to learn the local spoken language(s) in their community as well to interact and integrate with the community at large.

-Volunteers are placed in generally rural communities and are expected to live in the same socio-economic conditions as the people with whom they serve.
-Volunteers’ sites vary widely due to a number of factors including geography, amenities available at each site (electricity, water), distances to travel, proximity of other Volunteers and general remoteness of sites.
-Some Volunteers will live in self-contained concrete houses while others will have one or two rooms inside a family compound or nurse’s quarters.
-Flexibility and a positive attitude will help greatly in adapting to your new living situation.
+Volunteers are placed in rural communities that are safe and secured and are expected to live at the same socio-economic level as the people with whom they serve.
+Volunteers’ sites vary widely due to several factors including geography, amenities available at each site (electricity, water), distances to travel, proximity of other Volunteers, and general remoteness.
+Some Volunteers will live in self-contained concrete houses while others will have one or two rooms inside a family compound or nurses’ or teachers’ quarters.

-Pre-Service Training (PST): PST is an 11-week training that is intended to ensure that Volunteers are equipped with the knowledge, skills, and attitudes needed for a successful service.
-PST may be community- or center-based depending on COVID-19 restrictions and mitigation factors.
-Volunteers will receive training in their technical area, language, personal health and safety, security, as well as a practicum.
+Pre-Service Training (PST) PST is an 11-week training that is intended to ensure that Volunteers are equipped with the knowledge, skills, and attitudes needed for a successful service.
+PST in Ghana will be community-based.
+Volunteers will receive training in their technical area, language, personal health, and safety and security, as well as a practicum.
 Volunteers will be held accountable for competencies in each of these areas.
-Outside of formal training there will be opportunities for Volunteers to interact and live with community members to provide an immersive approach to understanding Ghanaian culture.
+Outside of formal training there will be opportunities for Volunteers to interact and/or live with community members, to provide an immersive approach to understanding Ghanaian culture.

-Climate: The climate of Ghana is tropical with two main seasons—generally, the dry season from November through April and the rainy season from May through August.
+Climate: The climate of Ghana is tropical, with two main seasons.
+Generally, the dry season is from November through April and the rainy season is May through August.
 It is hot and comparatively dry along the southeast coast, hot and humid in the southwest, and dry in the north.
-During the dry season, Harmattan winds are most extreme in the northern regions with days of continual cool air, haze, and fine dust.
+During the dry season, the Harmattan winds are most extreme in the five northern regions with days of continual cool air, haze, and fine dust.

-Communication: Communication systems have been improving throughout Ghana, and cell phone reception is available at most sites.
-The level of reception, clarity, and speed of internet (where available) varies greatly.
+Communication: Communication systems have been steadily improving throughout Ghana.
+The level of reception, clarity, and speed of internet (where available) varies greatly throughout the country.

-Dress: The standard of dressing for the workplace in Ghana includes wearing business casual attire in good to excellent condition and freshly cleaning attire on a regular basis.
-Dressing appropriately is a sign of respect in your host community, and demonstrates that you take your job seriously.
-During Pre-Service Training, the dress code is business casual.
-You will need to dress appropriately for work and social situations in your community.
+Dress: Ghanaians are very meticulous about their dress and personal hygiene in the workplace and cleanliness is a sign of respect.
+Volunteers are expected to dress and behave accordingly.
+During PST, the dress code is business casual.
+Following PST, you will need to dress appropriately for work situations in your community.
 Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
-It is advised to take cues from your Ghanaian colleagues & dress to their standards of professionalism.
+It is advised to take cues from your Ghanaian colleagues, and dress to their standards of professionalism.

 Serving in Ghana